vezzalinistefano/vezzalinistefano/README.md

 I like to build and deploy in the cloud but I don't mind doing things the old fashioned way if it's needed, I'm really fascinated by Linux and the open source world and I try my best in contributing to the software community.

-I'm currently intrested in Cloud Native, platoform engineering distributed system and everything related.
+I'm currently intrested in Cloud Native, platform engineering, distributed system and everything related.

 In my free time I like to distro hop, play games, punch people (I'm an MMA and Kickboxing amateur), listen to music and watch (never enough) movies.